Guesty, a tech platform for property managers on Airbnb and other rental sites, raises $35M

 “There are about 700 different services and other things that go into short-term property rentals,” Soto noted when I asked him about this.
 “It would take me hours to go through it all with you.”

 And indeed, the market itself is much bigger than what Guesty is currently working with.
-Soto estimates that there are around 7 million properties now collectively getting listed on these short-term letting platforms, speaking to the opportunity ahead.
+Soto estimates there are around 7 million properties now collectively getting listed on these short-term letting platforms, speaking to the opportunity ahead.

-Guesty very much got its start with Airbnb and that helped it not only establish what property managers needed, but also to forge a close relationship with Airbnb at a time when it wasn’t yet building many bridges to third-party services.
-Soto said Guesty built its own private API to use with Airbnb, and subsequently helped inform how Airbnb eventually build an API that others could use.
+Guesty very much got its start with Airbnb, and that helped it not only establish what property managers needed, but also to forge a close relationship with Airbnb at a time when it wasn’t yet building many bridges to third-party services.
+Soto said Guesty built its own private API to use with Airbnb, and subsequently helped inform how Airbnb eventually built an API that others could use.

 It’s still a trusted partner in that regard.
 Now that Airbnb is moving into multi-dwelling arrangements — that is, rooms in hotels (which will now expand with its HotelTonight acquisition), plus multiple apartments in single buildings for big groups that might want to secure bookings at several places at once — it will very soon be launching a tool for these kinds of listings.
 Guesty has helped in the building of that, too.

 Still, the opportunity for short-term lettings is bigger than Airbnb itself these days.
-Booking.com and its many subsidiary businesses have made a big move into this area, as have many other companies, and Guesty now handles bookings on a number of “channels”.
+Booking.com and its many subsidiary businesses have made a big move into this area, as have many other companies, and Guesty now handles bookings on a number of “channels.”

 Soto said on average, the number of bookings on its platform that are listing on Airbnb is 60 percent, with some vacation spots seeing the percentage much lower, and some urban markets seeing a much higher penetration.

+Equally, there are a ton of companies that have been building technology to ease the process of listing and managing properties on all these platforms, including Vacasa, Turnkey, Airsorted, Kigo and many more.

-This is one of those cases where being an early mover in identifying a market opportunity has worked in a startup’s favor.
+This might be one of those cases where being an early mover in identifying a market opportunity has worked in a startup’s favor.
 Guesty’s strong work with Airbnb has helped the startup build stronger ties with those companies that hope to compete with it and give Airbnb a run for its money: Booking.com, Soto notes, is a premier partner these days.

+“Guesty was the first to recognize the potential of the property management market and has quickly become a category leader with its vertical-oriented, end-to-end approach,” said Natalie Refuah, partner at Viola Growth, in a statement.